whage/docker-presentation/slides/docker.md

 - microservices era - complex application stacks
 - common dependencies, different versions on the same system
 - need for a well-defined, repeatable runtime environment
-- unit of application packaging
+- need for a unit of application packaging
-- greatly simplifies application deployment
+- containers greatly simplify application deployment by encapsulation
 - [history of containerization](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016)

 ---

-Background - Linux concepts
+Background on containers - Linux concepts

 - a process is an executing instance of a program
 - namespaces: a Linux kernel feature - isolation for processes